Scholarships for LGBTQ+ college students

-Your college may offer LGBTQ+ scholarships, but there are plenty of external sources for funding, too; here are some examples of what’s out there:
+Along with your college, there are plenty of external sources for funding, too—here are some examples of what’s out there:

 - Pride Foundation Scholarships: Pride Foundation provides essential financial resources and community support to LGBTQ+ student leaders across the Northwest.
-They’ve awarded more than $7 million to more than 2,200 students in Alaska, Idaho, Montana, Oregon, and Washington.
+Since their founding, they’ve awarded more than $7 million to more than 2,200 students in Alaska, Idaho, Montana, Oregon, and Washington.

-- LEAGUE Foundation Scholarships: Since 1996, LEAGUE Foundation has awarded 195 college scholarships totaling $423,500 to self-identified lesbian, gay, bisexual, transgender (LGBTQ+) graduating U.S. high school students and/or U.S. military base high school students based on grade point, community service, and acceptance to an accredited U.S. junior college, four-year college, or university.
+- LEAGUE Foundation Scholarships: Since 1996, LEAGUE Foundation has awarded college scholarships to self-identified lesbian, gay, bisexual, and transgender graduating U.S. high school students and/or U.S. military base high school students based on grade point average, community service, and acceptance to an accredited U.S. junior college, four-year college, or university.

 - Gamma Mu Scholarships Program: This program provides support to gay men who want to further their education at a college, university, or vocational or professional training program.

 - #TransgenderFirst Scholarship: This is the first national scholarship exclusively dedicated to helping underserved transgender students get affordable access to a college education.

 As an LGBTQ+ identifying graduate student?
 Paying for grad school doesn’t have to be a struggle—check out these scholarships: